CodeYourFuture/syllabus/docs/git/index.md

 Normally, when people push changes to a fork on GitHub, they're doing so because they want the person who owns the repository to look at the changes, and pull the changes into their repository.
 For example, this webpage we're reading the syllabus on right now is hosted on GitHub, and if someone spots a typo, they can fix it, push it to their fork, and request for CodeYourFuture to pull their change into CodeYourFuture's version (hence the name a pull request - "requesting to pull in changes").

-We call pulling someone's change into a repository "merging" the change (some people use the phrase "merge request" instead of "pull request").
+We call pulling someone's change into a repository "merging" the change, because we're merging what we're pulling into our repo with what we had before.

 For submitting homework, every week you're going to create a pull request, and a volunteer will look at it and give you feedback, but we won't be pulling your homework into CodeYourFuture's copy (then the next student would have the answers when they tried to read the questions!).
 You'll be creating pull requests, but we won't actually merge your changes into the repository.